 2. Properly Calibrate Your Thermostat

-If your thermostat isn't properly calibrated, you could be overspending on energy.
+If your thermostat isn't correctly calibrated, you could be overspending on energy.
 Your thermostat can lose its calibration if dirt gets inside or if it gets accidentally bumped.
-Have your thermostat checked and calibrated annually, or install a computerized thermostat for the best fuel and cost efficiency.
+Have your thermostat checked and calibrated annually, or install a computerized thermostat for the best fuel and cost-efficiency.

 According to Jill Murphy, senior product marketing manager, residential heating, Lennox Industries Inc., "Replacing an older furnace that is 60 percent efficient with one that is 98 percent efficient can save homeowners up to $11,469 over the life of the system." [source]